Campus Space Management

 Looking for more information on campus warehouse organization and storage solutions?

 Your warehouse floor plan can’t change every time you take in new materials, so you need to design a system that’s flexible enough to accept a wide variety of stored items.
-A mix of storage types helps make the most of your space while also keeping everything in the warehouse organized and accessible:
+A mix of storage types helps make the most of your space while also keeping everything in.

 A repair area features a workbench with steel pegboard and shelving for tools.